Ertso/Youtube-MP3-MP4-Downloader-Script/README.md

 # Youtube-MP3-MP4-Downloader
-A script to download a youtube video as mp4 or mp3 in desired file path in python
+A script that I made when I got really bored that downloads a YouTube video as .mp4 or .mp3 in the desired file path in Python

+##Setup
+You need to install pytube and moviepy for that, and you need to write
+###pip install pytube
+###pip install moviepy

+then run the youtube_downloader.py file and follow the instructions it is basic really.

+Will do If I am bored again:
+The script will open a file explorer instead of asking for a written path.
+It will have video quality options for .mp4 files.